 Moving away from bottles, you can also take an ordinary tin can and turn it into an effective fly trap.

-This is the trickiest part of the entire process because if you do not use enough sugar syrup, the traps won’t work, but if you don’t use enough, they’ll be too dry.
+- This is the trickiest part of the entire process because if you do not use enough sugar syrup, the traps won’t work.
+On the other hand, if you don’t use enough, they’ll be too dry.
 A little trial and error may be needed, but it is worth the end results.

 All in all, it is not so hard to make a homemade fly trap, but choosing one is a bit trickier.
-The four choices in this article will all take care of your fly problem, which means you should pick depending on how much work you want to put in as well as what your property looks like.
+The four choices in this article will all take care of your fly problem However, you should pick depending on how much work you want to put in as well as what your property looks like.

-The fly strips are great for larger homes, both bottles are perfect for concentrated infestations, and the tin can is great for people who need to handle flies in their yard.
+So, the fly strips are great for larger homes, both bottles are perfect for concentrated infestations, and the tin can is great for people who need to handle flies in their yard.
 You can even mix and match if you want.
 In any case, you should always pick an option that suits your needs and time.
 Also, keep in mind that you should have a nice time creating these homemade fly traps.